 Fastest Paths to EU Citizenship: One Passport, 27 Countries

 This makes EU citizenship a mobility multiplier.
-You don’t need to perfectly choose where you’ll live forever.
-You need to choose where to naturalize first, then move freely later.
+You don’t need to perfectly choose where you’ll live forever — you need to choose where to naturalize first, then move freely later using EU free-movement rights.

 Example

-Imagine Sarah, a remote professional who has always dreamed of living full-time in Denmark.
-She loves the quality of life, the urban design, and the social systems.
-But when she looks into moving there directly, she runs into reality: strict residency rules, high income requirements, demanding language and integration standards, and a long, uncertain path to permanent status.
+Imagine Sarah, a remote professional who dreams of living full-time in Denmark.
+She loves the quality of life and social systems — but Denmark has strict residency rules, high income thresholds, and a demanding path to permanent status.

 Common Mistake